Quaerite et invenietis — "Seek and you will find"

 from within."

-a restoration of American, a full renewal of its values, it is another
+a restoration of America—and a complete renewal of its values—it

 matter.
-That will mark the beginning of a greatly contrasting story—the
+It would have marked the beginning of a new story—the

 story of ever more rapid decline of our country, the story of its